Tawatha Agee: Mtume and backup singing

 Agee was the featured vocalist on many of Mtume's hits, including the oft-sampled "Juicy Fruit" (UK Top 40, 1983, and the number-one R&B spot, in the U.S., for eight weeks in the summer of 1983).
 She remained with the band through their last two studio albums, You, Me and He (1984) and Theater of the Mind (1986), contributing guitar and keyboard parts, respectively, in addition to vocals.

+In 2021, Agee was one of the inaugural honorees inducted into the Women Songwriters Hall of Fame.

 Solo recording

 Tawatha Agee's only solo studio album to date, Welcome to My Dream, was issued by Epic Records in 1987 and produced by James Mtume along with James Batton and Mtume bandmate Ed Moore.
 Agee, Mtume, Moore, and Mtume keyboardist Philip Field wrote songs for the album.
+Her album produced a top ten R&B hit “Thigh Ride” which peaked at Number 7.

 Return to backup singing

 After Welcome to My Dream (1987), Agee focused again on session singing.
 She has recorded with artists such as Blancmange, Bruce Fisher (Red Hot, 1977), Cabo Frio, Chromeo, the Heath Brothers, David Sanborn, B. B. & Q., LeVert, Kashif, Keni Burke, Luther Vandross, Aretha Franklin, Al Jarreau, Roxy Music, Rena Scott, Jewel, David Bowie, Steely Dan, Blue Man Group, the B-52s, Celine Dion, R. Kelly, Sting, the O'Jays, Laurie Anderson, Foreigner and Scritti Politti.
 She was also featured on the Hercules (1997) soundtrack as a singing voice of one of the muses.